-How to Prepare Capon
+How to Cook Capon

-Traditionally, roosters are braised (the classic French dish coq au vin involves braising a rooster in red wine), because their meat is tougher than chicken meat and they are usually slaughtered at an older age, which makes the meat tougher.
+Traditionally, roosters are braised.
+For instance, the classic French dish coq au vin involves braising a rooster in red wine.
+That is because their meat is tougher than chicken meat and they are usually slaughtered at an older age, which toughens the meat as well.
 As such, braising is also a good cooking technique for preparing capon.

 What Does Capon Taste Like?